-This is a Guest Post about indoor cycling by Jordan Spindler.
+This is a contributed post about indoor cycling by Jordan Spindler.

 Looking to mix up your workout routines?
 If your cardio sessions have become dull and monotonous, it’s probably time to get off the treadmill and try something new and challenging.
 Indoor cycling is a great way to burn fat, tone muscle and build endurance, and best of all, you can get started right now.
 Here are just some of the health benefits to consider: